qbaghi/lisatutos/README.md

 Prior to run the tutorials you must:

-1. Go to the [LDC webpage](https://lisa-ldc.lal.in2p3.fr/ldc) and create an account.
+1. Go to the [LDC website](https://lisa-ldc.lal.in2p3.fr/ldc) and create an account.
-2. Download the data sets for challenges LDC1-1 and LDC1-3.
+2. Download the [data sets](https://lisa-ldc.lal.in2p3.fr/file) for challenges LDC1-1 and LDC1-3.
 Files needed for the tutorials are:
   * LDC1-1_MBHB_v1_1_FD_noiseless.hdf5
   * LDC1-1_MBHB_v1_1_FD.hdf5
   * LDC1-3_VGB_v1_FD_noiseless.hdf5